ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 Repeating the calculation with the maximum transactions-per-second yields 0.1667 kWh per second which is about 0.1% of the energy expenditure of Visa, or a reduction of ~894x.

-_We’ve provided the basic comparison to Visa to baseline your understanding of post-merge Ethereum energy consumption against a familiar name.
-However, in practice, it’s not really correct to compare based on number of transactions.
-Ethereum’s energy output is time-based.
-If Ethereum did more or less transactions from one minute to the next, the energy output would stay the same._
+_It's not entirely accurate to compare based on number of transactions as Ethereum's energy usage is time-based.
+The energy usage of Ethereum is the same in 1 minute regardless if it does 1 or 1,000 transactions._

-_It’s also important to remember that Ethereum does more than just financial transactions, it’s a platform for applications, so a fairer comparison might be to many companies/industries including Visa, AWS and more!_
+_We must also consider that Ethereum isn't limited to simple financial transactions but is also a complete platform built for smart contracts and decentralized applications._

 ## A greener Ethereum {#green-ethereum}